 And, a good solution will allow you to easily collect feedback on how things went from your team.

 A recipe to meeting everyone’s expectations about your event

 Setting and managing expectations for your event can be easy with some good planning and communication.
 A good plan for staffing your events that meets your obligations to volunteers and paid employees - plus offers clearly defined roles and responsibilities - will set you up to delight your attendees and your team.
 And good communications technology choices can make keeping your team in the loop on evolving expectations a lot simpler.

-Talk to the Blerter team about how our app can help you set and manage expectations around your events or subscribe to our newsletter for regular event planning tips and advice.
+Talk to the Blerter team about how our app can help you set and manage expectations around your events.